 The Arquipélago – Contemporary Arts Centre acquires its identity by the quiet variation between the preexistence and the two new buildings.
 The containment strategy of facilities implementation enhances the spatial efficiency and hierarchical functionality of the different areas of the existing factory complex.
 The new buildings absorb the required functionalities, with special conditions, not compatible with the spatiality of preexisting buildings.

 The project of the Arquipélago does not exaggerate the differences between the old and the new buildings.
-On the contrary, it seeks to unite the different scales and times of its parts throughout a pictorial manipulation of the form and materiality of the buildings – the existing constructions are marked by the volcanic stone masonry and the new buildings are characterized by an abstract form, without reference or allusion to any language, built-in concrete with local basalt inert continuously working with the variety of surfaces’ textures and rugosity, complementing the mass of the buildings with the emptiness of the patios.
+On the contrary, it seeks to unite the different scales and times of its parts through a pictorial manipulation of the buildings’ form and materiality – the existing constructions are marked by the volcanic stone masonry.
+The new buildings are characterized by an abstract form, without reference or allusion to any language, built-in concrete with local basalt inert continuously working with the variety of surfaces’ textures and rugosity, complementing the buildings’ mass with the emptiness of the patios.

 Contemporary Arts Centre Arquipelago Interior Views